 When you take a guilty plea or plead “no contest” for a domestic violence charge, this can have a serious impact on your future.
 Many people think that they can avoid most, if not all, of the negative consequences of a domestic violence case if they plead out, but that is not the reality.
 Yes, you may be able to negotiate a reduced sentence in exchange for a guilty plea, but you will still have a permanent mark on your criminal record, you may still be required to serve jail or prison time, and you may be required to serve time on probation.

 When making decisions about whether or not to plead guilty to a case as opposed to going to trial, you need to work with a skilled Salt Lake City domestic violence defense attorney.
 An attorney will be able to explain every aspect of these cases and discuss whether or not it is in your best interest to accept a plea.

 If you or somebody you love has been charged with domestic violence in Utah, your first phone call needs to be to a skilled attorney.
-A Salt Lake City domestic violence defense lawyer is going to be an invaluable asset for your case.
+A Salt Lake City criminal defense attorney is going to be an invaluable asset for your case.
 The consequences of a guilty verdict are severe, and you do not want to rest your case in the hands of an overworked public defender.

-At the Jardine Law Offices, our Salt Lake City domestic violence defense attorneys will be able to use their resources to:
+At the Jardine Law Offices P.C., our Salt Lake City domestic violence defense attorneys will be able to use their resources to: